11 Decentralization: The Indian experience, Raghav Gaiha, India

 fishermen dating to 1932.
 Its novelty lies in the evolution of a balanced

-promoted a nature park.
-It has been purifying Calcutta's wastewater, and
+nature park.
+It has been purifying Calcutta's wastewater, and nourishing

-farm forestry.
 All thrive on micro-nutrients in the purified wastewater.
+MFCS has carefully

-MFCS has carefully designed a governance structure and management system
+designed a governance structure and management system consistent with the

 The third aspect relates to helping cooperatives to professionalize their management through enhancement of facilities for human resources development and managerial training.
 In this regard, federal cooperatives should assume a greater role towards their member-societies.
 India's cooperatives will have to come out of their isolated existence and foster closer partnership and alliance with other cooperatives as well as private sector to cash in on the opportunities opened up by a globally integrated economy.